Algebraic Surfaces in Positive Characteristic: Inseparable morphisms and foliations

-But this vector space carries more structure: usually, if $\delta$ and $\eta$ are derivations, then their composition $\delta\circ\eta$ is no derivation, which is why one studies their {\em Lie bracket} instead, i.e., the commutator $[\delta,\eta]=\delta\circ\eta-\eta\circ\delta$, which is a derivation.
-Now, over fields of positive characteristic $p$ it turns out that the $p$-fold composite $\delta\circ...\circ\delta$ is a derivation.
-The reason is, that expanding this composition the binomial coefficients occurring that usually prevent this composition from being a derivation are all divisible by $p$, i.e., vanish.
+Now, these vector spaces carry more structure: if $\delta$ and $\eta$ are derivations, then in general their composition $\delta\circ\eta$ is no derivation, which is why one studies their {\em Lie bracket}, i.e., the commutator $[\delta,\eta]=\delta\circ\eta-\eta\circ\delta$, which is again a derivation.
+Now, over fields of positive characteristic $p$ it turns out that the $p$-fold composite $\delta\circ...\circ\delta$ is again a derivation.
+The reason is that expanding this composition the binomial coefficients occurring that usually prevent this composition from being a derivation are all divisible by $p$, i.e., vanish.
 This $p$-power operation is denoted by $\delta\mapsto\delta^{[p]}$.
-The $K$-vector space ${\rm Der}(L)$ is thus closed under the Lie bracket and the $p$-power operation.
+It turns out that the $K$-vector spaces ${\rm Der}(K)$ and ${\rm Der}(L)$ are closed under the Lie bracket, as well as the $p$-power operation.

-\begin{Definition} A {\em $p$-Lie algebra} or {\em restricted Lie algebra} is a Lie algebra over a field of characteristic $p$ together with a $p$-power map $\delta\mapsto\delta^{[p]}$ satisfying the axioms in \cite[Chapter V.7]{Jacobson}. \end{Definition}
+\begin{Definition} A {\em $p$-Lie algebra} or {\em restricted Lie algebra} is a Lie algebra over a field of characteristic $p$ together with a $p$-power map $\delta\mapsto\delta^{[p]}$ satisfying the axioms in \cite[Definition 4 of Chapter V.7]{Jacobson}. \end{Definition}

-By a remarkable result of Jacobson the $p$-power map already determines the Lie bracket uniquely albeit in a way that is not so easy to write down explicitly.
-We will thus omit the Lie bracket from our considerations.